Armagaan/IITD-proxy/README.md

 - Download the proxy script using the following command: `wget www.cse.iitd.ac.in/~anupam/proxy.sh`.
 You must be on IITD's intranet to access this file.
 - Edit the file to include your username/password.
 Also, if you're not a PhD student, you'll have to modify `proxy61` to the appropriate url in the script.
 - Make the script executable using the command: chmod a+x ./proxy.sh
+- Create a screen session.
-- Run the script in background using `./proxy.sh`.
+  - Run the script using `./proxy.sh`.
 It should print "proxy login" if everything went correctly.
+  - Leave the program running and detach the screen.
 - On the terminal, set the variables:
   - `export http_proxy="http://proxy61.iitd.ac.in:3128"`
   - `export https_proxy="http://proxy61.iitd.ac.in:3128"`